How to Calculate a Mortgage Payment in Canada (Step-by-Step Guide)

 This is why you cannot simply divide your interest rate by 12.

-Step-by-Step: How to Calculate a Mortgage Payment in Canada
+How Mortgage Payments Are Calculated in Canada

 Let’s walk through the proper framework.